Sucerquia/ASE-PLUMED_tutorial/SC.md

 FLUSH STRIDE=100
 ```

-Once this file is created, we can start the simulation from one of the DFT-optimized configurations, here called [isomer1.xyz]().
-Note that for this part of the tutorial you need to se up GPAW, that is a DFT code.
-You can choose the QM code of your preference.
-Also, notice that this could take many hours to be completed.
-This part is just an example, but a real simulation should be run in parallel with a suitable setup.
+Once this file is created, we can start the simulation from one of the DFT-optimized configurations, here called [isomerSC.xyz](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/isomerSC.xyz).
+Note that for this part of the tutorial you need to set up [GPAW](https://gpaw.readthedocs.io/), which is a DFT code.
+You can choose the QM code that you prefer.
+This can be done as shown in the file [MTD-SC.py](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/MTD-SC.py):

 ``` python
 from ase.md.velocitydistribution import MaxwellBoltzmannDistribution